Hat Yai

 I am a great fan of Songkhla Lake which is located in both Songkhla and Phattalung provinces.
 There are beautiful spots all round the lake and I have mentioned a couple already.

 Close to Phattalung main town is a small area transliterated as Lum Pum, Lam Pam, or Lampam but a more accurate rendering would be Lum Bpum.
+There's not much there but you can stay at the Lampam Resort & Hotel to relax for a night or two.

 The hotel has a restaurant and you can hire kayaks or bikes.
 Room rates vary between Bt500 and Bt1,200.
 The road around the lake is very pretty with lots of birwatching opportunities and Thale Noi isn't very far away.